Emberlynn-Loo/tp/docs/UserGuide.md

    A window similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.
-If your command succeeds, the command result panel will show a green card.
-Otherwise, you will see a red card explaining the issue.<br>
-   Some example commands you can try:

-   * `list` : Lists all contacts.

-   * `add /Name John Doe /Phone 98765432 /Email johnd@example.com /Address John street, block 123, #01-01` : Adds a contact with the specified attributes to the Address Book.

-   * `delete /0001` : Deletes the contact with the `UUID` "0001".

-   * `addAttribute /12db /Pet Dog` : Adds the attribute Pet with the value Dog to the person with the `UUID` "12db".

-   * `deleteAttribute /12db /Pet` : Deletes the attribute Pet from the person with the `UUID` "12db".

-   * `addRelation /12db parent /34ab child /bioparents` : Adds the relation bioparents between the person with the `UUID` "12db" and the person with the `UUID` "34ab" with the roles parent and child respectively.

-   * `editRelation /12db /34ab /friends /colleagues` : Edits the relation between the person with the `UUID` "12db" and the person with the `UUID` "34ab" from friends to colleagues.

-   * `deleteRelation /12db /34ab /friends` : Deletes the relation friends between the person with the `UUID` "12db" and the person with the `UUID` "34ab".

-   * `clear` : Removes all of Gene-nie's previous responses from the command section, so that you dont have to see them anymore!

-   * `deleteAllPersons` : When you are done with experimenting with the sample data, you can delete all the persons in Gene-nie to begin building your own contacts list!

-   * `exit` : Exits the app.
-All your contacts will be saved for when you next return.

-2. Refer to the [Features](#features---managing-person-profiles) below for details of each command.
+2. Refer to the [Features](#features) below for details of each command.

 3. Refer to the [Command Summary](#command-summary) for a quick summary of all commands.